AsifMadar/Foobar-BIU/README.md

 # Foobar-BIU

+# IMPORTANT: Part 4
+This is the branch for **part 4** of the project.
+* The code for **part 1** can be found on the branch [part1](https://github.com/AsifMadar/Foobar-BIU/tree/part1).

 ## Wiki
 This readme file covers the technical aspects of the project.
 For extensive documentation of all features, including screenshots, refer to [the wiki](https://github.com/michaelts1/Foobar-BIU-mobile/wiki).

-## Part 4
-This is the branch for **part 4** of the project.
-* The code for **part 1** can be found on the branch [part1](https://github.com/AsifMadar/Foobar-BIU/tree/part1).

 ## Links to all repositories
 * https://github.com/AsifMadar/Foobar-BIU - The repository for the bloom filter